GENERAL

 MBBS Salary

-The salary of an MBBS doctor in India varies based on various based on different factors.
+MBBS graduates can earn up to Rs 5-9 LPA.
+The salary of an MBBS doctor in India varies based on various factors.

 • Starting salaries are lower and enhanced with experience.

-• Government doctors typically earn less than private docto₹
+• Government doctors typically earn less than private doctors.

 • Salaries can be higher in metropolitan cities compared to rural areas.